 Moms Clean Air Force Pennsylvania participated in a Clean Power Plan Lobby Day.

 Moms Clean Air Force Pennsylvania tabled at Philadelphia Art in the Open Family Day.

 Moms Clean Air Force Pennsylvania participated in an Asthma Workshop with James Blaine Elementary parents.

 Moms Clean Air Force Pennsylvania attended League of Women Voters’ THRIVE: Sustainable Energy, Jobs & Economic Development.

 Moms Clean Air Force Pennsylvania led a press conference in Harrisburg highlighting the impacts methane pollution has on the health of unborn babies, pregnant women, and children.
-Moms Clean Air Force members met with staff from Senator Vance, Deputy Secretary of Policy’s office, Sam Robinson, from Governor Wolf’s office and Senator Haywood’s Legislative Director.
+Moms Clean Air Force members met with staff from Senator Vance’s office, Sam Robinson from Governor Wolf’s office, and Senator Haywood’s legislative director.
 Discussion centered around the need for stronger protections for our children’s health, including moving forward with Chapter 78 and 78a.

-Moms Clean Air Force Pennsylvania served as a co-Facilitator for Healthy School Summit.
+Moms Clean Air Force Pennsylvania served as a co-facilitator for the Healthy School Summit.